Quintessential Implications of the presence of AdS in the Dark Energy sector: Results and Discussions

 \item In Fig. \ref{fig:wz_vs_z}, we present the evolution of the total DE EoS $w_{\rm DE}(z)$, along with the fluid's EoS, $w_\phi(z) \equiv w(z) = w_0 + w_a \left( \frac{z}{1+z} \right)$, derived directly from the P-ACT+DESI+DESY5 chains for CPLCCCDM which lies in the non-phantom region.
 The plot illustrates that the evolving part of the DE sector, which is contributed by the CPL/fluid parameterization of CPLCCCDM, strictly remains non-phantom under the conditions: $w_0 + w_a > -1$, $\Omega_\Lambda < 0$, and $w_0 > -1$ for all time.
-However, the total dark energy evolution can accommodate both phantom or non-phantom behaviour.
+However, the total dark energy evolution can accommodate both phantom and non-phantom behaviour.

-\item The $w_0-w_a$ constraints from the CPLCDM model suggest that our universe transitions from an early-phantom to a late non-phantom phase, with a phantom-to-non-phantom crossing at later times.
-Early phantom behaviour could lead to ghost instabilities due to the violation of the null energy condition (NEC) \cite{Arefeva:2006ido, Vafa:2005ui}.
-The presence of an nCC contribution helps alleviate this strict early phantom nature, as a small region in the parameter space emerges that exhibits quintessence behaviour, which can be theoretically realised using scalar field models based on field theory, satisfying the NEC \cite{Ratra:1987rm, Caldwell:1997ii}.
-Note that, as shown in Fig.~\ref{fig:Ez_cplcc_vs_cpl}, this non-phantom DE evolution with nCC exhibits essentially the same $E(z)$ behaviour as with the early-phantom nature.
+\item The $w_0$–$w_a$ constraints from the CPLCDM model indicate parameter regions that, when extrapolated within the CPL parametrization, correspond to an effective transition from early-phantom-like to late non-phantom behaviour with a phantom-to-non-phantom crossing at later times.
+Such early-time phantom-like regions are known to be theoretically problematic, leading to ghost instabilities, due to potential violations of the null energy condition (NEC) \cite{Arefeva:2006ido, Vafa:2005ui}.
+The presence of an nCC contribution reshapes the $w_0$–$w_a$ parameter space, opening a small yet finite region consistent with non-phantom evolution that exhibits quintessence behaviour, which can be theoretically realised using scalar field models based on field theory, satisfying the NEC \cite{Ratra:1987rm, Caldwell:1997ii}.
+Note that, as shown in Fig.~\ref{fig:Ez_cplcc_vs_cpl}, these parameter shifts in CPLCCDM with nCC exhibit essentially the same reconstructed $E(z)$ behaviour as in the corresponding CPLCDM case.

 \item The constraints on $H_0$ for both nCC models, are similar to their respective non-nCC counterparts (see \cite{DESI:2025zgx}).
 Adding an extra parameter, $\Omega_\Lambda$, to account for the nCC in the DE sector results in slightly relaxed confidence intervals compared to models where $\Omega_\Lambda = 0$.
 Importantly, there is no deterioration in the constraints for the nCC models as far as the mean values are concerned.